Orville Jenkins Thoughts and Resources Orville Jenkins Ideas and Interests

 Whitney, Russ.
 Keys to Real Estate: Financing, Locating and Analyzing.
 Cape Coral, Florida: Whitney Education Group, 2001.
 106p.
 (This is a manual of steps and techniques for finding and evaluating properties and putting together financing for them.
 Very practical and well-analyzed.)
 Bought in Richmond, Virginia, and portions read in January 2002.
 Read 30 June - 5 July 2010.
 Business

 Whitney, Russ.
 Overcoming the Hurdles and Pitfalls of Real Estate Investing: What the "How To" Books Don't Say.
 Cape Coral, Florida: Whitney Leadership Group, 2000 (2nd edition).
 136p.
 (This is Russ Whitney's play-by-play testimonial account of his own experience in real estate.
 This is very clearly presented and detailed in documentation.
-The analysis and explanation he provides along the way comprises a significant component of mentorship to the comer to real estate investment.
+The analysis and explanation he provides along the way comprises a significant component of mentorship to the the real estate investment newcomer.
 Whitney spends time explaining how he discovered, analyzed and negotiated deals.
 He explains the steps and factors in creative deal construction and approaches to financing.)
 Bought in January 2002 in Richmond, Virginia.
 Read 25-26 June 2010.
 Business

 Wood, Gordon S. The Purpose of the Past: Reflections on the Use of History.
 NY: Penguin, 2008.
 323p.
 Bought 18 December 2009.
 Read 7-10 April 2010.
 History